Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 Since the focus of the tool is in its functionality, the design is very minimalistic and without images, videos or any special design elements.

-To keep it simple, the tool is designed with a width of 350px and does not use any media queries.
+- To keep it simple, the tool is designed with a width of 350px and does not need any media queries for the mist devices.
+- From a device width of 350px and down to 280px the media queries are set.

 ### Color Scheme